Shanklin Institute & Shanklin Theatre

 In 1913 the Council ordered that the words Institute and Reading Room be erased from the building and it then became The Town Hall.

 During World War Two the Theatre was used for dances and many other kinds of entertainment.
 The Theatre seated more than 700 people but when it was used for dancing, the staff would push all the seats to the side or under the stage to leave a large expanse of dance floor.
 In the basement of the Theatre is the lower town hall room, this was used for meetings and as a bar until about 2005.
 The Bar has now been re-installed and is currently open an hour before shows and during the interval.
-Behind the Bar is the old Wartime Control Room which is strengthened by large steel girders to safeguard users in case of bombing.
+Near the Bar is the old Wartime Control Room which is strengthened by large steel girders to safeguard users in case of bombing.
 These rooms continued to be used by the Civil Defence during the early part of the Cold War with the Eastern Block.
-Also on this floor, but only accessible from outside, was the Town Mortuary, now used as an Internet Radio Station.
+Also on this floor, but only accessible from outside, was the Town Mortuary, more recently used as an Internet Radio Station.

 After the war the Theatre came into its own with the Barry O'Brien Company putting on repertory plays every week of the summer season, and on Sundays there would be concerts shared with Sandown Pavilion, to include many famous names of the era.
 One cast would perform at Sandown Pavilion during the first half, while the other would be at Shanklin Theatre they would change over during the interval, being shuttled by taxi between the two theatres.
 In the winter the local drama groups, such as The Unity Players or The Palmerston Players, would hire the theatre to stage their own productions.
 From the 1970's Shanklin Theatre was the base for the Island Savoyards a local amateur group performing Gilbert and Sullivan Operettas and other Musicals.
 The group still performs at the Theatre on a regular basis.
 Tickets in those days were sold from the former Box Office, now used as a sweet kiosk, in the front foyer.
 In 1992 a new Box Office was created and this is sited to the right hand side of the main front entrance a little further up Steephill Road.
 In what was the former Reading Room.